 RVs.
 The addition of a fence here, a cover

 there, some judicious planting and planning may be all it takes.
 It is important to remember that

 "home ownership" is

-Common sense in shielding and selecting a more spacious property removes the RV from consciousness and
+Common sense in shielding and selecting a more spacious property removes the RV from

 observation.
 Most code enforcement operates on a complaint / response basis and has more issues than they can keep